 Pancreatitis is inflammation of the pancreas, an organ that produces several enzymes to aid in the digestion of food, as well as the hormone insulin, which controls the level of sugar (glucose) in the blood.
 The pancreas is located in the upper abdomen, behind the stomach.
-When the pancreas is inflamed, the body is not able to absorb all the nutrients it needs.
+When the pancreas is inflamed, the body is not able to absorb the nutrients it needs.

 Pancreatitis may be either acute (sudden and severe) or chronic.
 Both types of pancreatitis can cause bleeding and tissue death in or around the pancreas.
-Mild attacks of acute pancreatitis can get better on their own, or with dietary changes.
+Mild attacks of acute pancreatitis can improve on their own, or with dietary changes.
 In the case of recurring pancreatitis, however, long-term damage to the pancreas is common, sometimes leading to malnutrition and diabetes.

 Signs and Symptoms